ValeTheVioletMote/fecc/readme.md

 v3.0.4 Changelog:
 - Bug Fixed: Out of bounds on anti-aliasing (rare cases)
-- Bug Fixed: Well, probably: Save/Load not working on Windows (I use Linux & can't test)
 - Feature Added: 382040 as the default outline (fe8)
 - Feature Added: F8F8C0 F8D070 E89850 987048 604848 (ephraim skin) as a new palette for skin & as the default skin
 - Note, the colors are thanks to Rawr776.